eviltik/evilscan/README.md

 ulimit -u unlimited
 ```

-In all cases, due to #25, you will not be able to scan more than 16580355 ip addr at the moment.
+In all cases, due to #25, you will not be able to scan more than 16580355 ipv4 addresses at the moment.

 **Pause/unpause**